gruppe-i-co-design/paper/paper.md

 ~~~

 ## Odd-even sort
+The intended algorithm is inspired from the Bubble Sort and is a relatively uncomplicated sorting algorithm.
+Bubble sort functioning by comparing adjacent elements; if the array elements are sorted, no swapping is terminated.
+Contrarily, the elements need to be switched.
+The even-odd transposition sort algorithm operates by comparing all odd/even listed pairs of neighboring elements in the array if the match is in incorrect order; in other words, the primary element is bigger than the second the elements are swapped.
+The second step is to compare all even/odd listed matches of adjoining elements.
+These two steps are repeating until the array is sorted.
 Based on the book by Nvidia which details sorting using networks and parallel comparisions [@gpugems2; chapter 46].

 ### Hardware implementation